 What About Now?

 Until now, traditional treatment options commonly came with negative side effects, aiming only to relieve symptoms, rather than address the progression of the disease itself.
-Seeing a lack of available and effective treatment options, the Lung Institute has developed a Stem Cell Therapy protocol for the treatment of lung disease with the purpose of affecting more than just its symptoms.
+Seeing a lack of available and effective treatment options, the Lung Health Institute has developed a Cellular Therapy protocol for the treatment of lung disease with the purpose of affecting more than just its symptoms.

-By using autologous stem cells, derived from the patient’s own body, stem cell therapy works to harness the body’s natural healing ability.
+By using cells derived from the patient’s own body, cellular therapy works to harness the body’s natural healing ability.
 This form of treatment is remarkable for its ability to ease the symptoms of lung disease and address its progression, all within a minimally invasive procedure with demonstrated effectiveness.

-At the Lung Institute, our purpose shows in everything we do.
-From the empowering and informative articles we write, the services we provide, and the stem cell research we conduct, our mission is to improve the lives of those who need it most through the best means available.
+At the Lung Health Institute, our purpose shows in everything we do.
+From the empowering and informative articles we write, the services we provide, and the cellular research we conduct, our mission is to improve the lives of those who need it most through the best means available.

-To learn more about how stem cells work, review our Stem Cell Treatment Basics and discover how stem cell therapy can work to affect your quality of life.
-If you or a loved one suffers from chronic lung disease, contact us, or call (800) 729-3065 to speak with a patient coordinator and learn more.
+To learn more about how cells work, review our Cellular Treatment Basics and discover how cellular therapy can work to affect your quality of life.
+If you or a loved one suffers from chronic lung disease, contact us, or call 888-745-6697 to speak with a patient coordinator and learn more.